harshshah-2023/TailorMade-Pro-Chramis/README.md

 > This is a UI/UX prototype version.
 The complete business logic and backend are private as per client deployment strategy.

+#Note

+This version includes only the frontend UI (with client approval).
+The full deployed site with backend is private.

 ---

 ## Project Highlights